top of page

 Step 5.
 Repeat

-Repetition and dedication to improving your magic is the biggest secret to being a great magician.
+Repetition and dedication to improving your magic are the biggest secrets to being a great magician.

-Whether you are building a magic show or presenting a few card tricks, these five steps are essential to building confidence and perfecting your skills, but the best thing you can do is do it repeatedly.
+Whether you are building a magic show or presenting a few card tricks, these five steps are essential to building confidence and perfecting your skills.
+The best thing you can do is repeat them.

 Getting feedback from people you trust is essential.

-Your job as a magician is to inspire wonder in the imagination of your audience.
+Your job as a magician is to inspire wonder in your audience's imagination.
 Every time you perform a magic trick, that impact will become more robust and polished.

 To become a great magician, you must perform magic a lot!